 When three Boston money managers pooled their money in 1924, the first mutual fund was born.
-In the subsequent eight decades, that simple concept has grown into one of the biggest industries in the world, now controlling trillions of dollars in assets and allowing small investors a means to compound their wealth through systematic investments via a dollar cost averaging plan.
-In fact, the mutual fund industry has spawned its own stars with cult-like followings: Peter Lynch, Bill Gross, Marty Whitman, and the folks at Tweedy, Browne & Company just to name a few.
+In the subsequent nine decades, that simple concept has grown into one of the biggest industries in the world, now controlling trillions of dollars in assets and allowing small investors a means to compound their wealth through systematic investments via a dollar cost averaging plan.
+In fact, the mutual fund industry has spawned its own stars with cult-like followings: Peter Lynch, Bill Gross, and Marty Whitman, and the folks at Tweedy, Browne & Company just to name a few.

 02Pay Attention to the Expense Ratio—It Can Make or Break You!

 It takes money to run a mutual fund.
-Things such as copies, portfolio management and analyst salaries, coffee, office leases, and electricity have to be taken care of before your cash can even be invested!
+Things such as copies, portfolio management, analyst salaries, coffee, office leases, and electricity have to be taken care of before your cash can even be invested!
 The percentage of assets that go toward these things—the management advisory fee and basic operating expenses—is known as the expense ratio.

 03Avoid Mutual Funds With High Turnover Ratios

-Obviously, if you are investing solely through a tax-free account such as a 401k, Roth IRA, or Traditional IRA, this is not a consideration, nor does it matter if you manage the investments for a non-profit.
-For everyone else, however, taxes can take a huge bite out of the proverbial pie, especially if you are fortune enough to occupy the upper rungs of the income ladder.
-You should be wary of funds that habitually turnover 50% or more of their portfolio.
+If you are investing solely through a tax-free account such as a 401k, Roth IRA, or Traditional IRA, this is not a consideration, nor does it matter if you manage the investments for a non-profit.
+For everyone else, however, taxes can take a huge bite out of the proverbial pie, especially if you are fortunate enough to occupy the upper rungs of the income ladder.
+You should be wary of funds that habitually turnover 50 percent or more of their portfolio.

 04Look for an Experienced, Disciplined Management Team

 The ideal situation is a firm that is founded on one or more strong investment analysts/portfolio managers that have built a team of talented and disciplined individuals around them that are slowly moving into the day-to-day responsibilities, ensuring a smooth transition.
 It is in this way that firms such as Tweedy, Browne & Company in New York have managed to turn in decade after decade of market-crushing returns while having virtually no internal upheaval.

 05Find a Philosophy That Agrees With Your Own When Selecting a Mutual Fund

 Other people believe in what is known as “growth” investing which means simply buying the best, fastest growing companies almost regardless of price.
-Still others believe in owning only blue chip companies with healthy dividend yields.
+Still others believe in owning only blue-chip companies with healthy dividend yields.
 It is important for you to find a mutual fund or family of mutual funds that shares the same investment philosophy you do.

-06Look for Ample Diversification of Assets
+08Work Toward Ample Diversification of Assets

 What is considered good diversification?
 Here are some rough guidelines:

 - Don’t own funds that make heavy sector or industry bets.
 If you choose to despite this warning, make sure that you don’t have a huge portion of your funds invested in them.

-07The Case for Index Funds
+09The Case for Index Funds

 Interested?
 Check out Vanguard and Fidelity as they are the undisputed leaders in low-cost index funds.
 Typically, look for an S&P 500 fund or other major indexes such as the Wilshire 5000 or the Dow Jones Industrial Average.

-08A Word on International Funds
+10A Word on International Funds

-10Always Dollar Cost Average
+11Use Dollar Cost Averaging

-In fact, you can find out all the information on dollar cost averaging—what it is, how you can implement your own program, and how it can help you lower your investment risk over time—in the article Dollar Cost Averaging: A Technique that Drastically Reduces Market Risk.
-Take a moment and check it out right now; your portfolio could be much better served because you invested a few minutes of your time.
+In fact, you can find out all the information on dollar cost averaging—what it is, how you can implement your own program, and how it can help you lower your investment risk over time—in the article Dollar Cost Averaging for New Investors.
+Take a moment and check it out.
+Your portfolio could be much better served because you invested a few minutes of your time.